AI Portfolio Risk Monitoring for Hedge Funds: The Complete Guide

 Continuous Position Monitoring

 AI tracks gross/net exposure, sector allocation, geographic distribution, factor loadings, and Greeks in real time as positions and markets change.
 When the PM puts on a new position or the market moves, the risk picture updates immediately.
-There is no waiting for the overnight batch.
-The risk team sees the same portfolio the PM sees, at the same time the PM sees it.
+No waiting for the overnight batch.
+The risk team sees the same portfolio the PM sees, at the same time.

 Dynamic Factor Decomposition

 Traditional factor analysis runs daily at best.
-AI decomposes portfolio risk into factor exposures (market beta, sector, style, momentum, volatility) continuously rather than once per day.
-This matters because factor drift happens intraday.
-A PM who thinks they are running 0.3 beta might actually be at 0.5 by 2pm if their hedges have moved against them.
-Dynamic factor decomposition catches this drift in real time and flags it before the end-of-day report would have revealed it.
+AI decomposes portfolio risk into factor exposures (market beta, sector, style, momentum, volatility) all the time, not once a day.
+Factor drift happens intraday.
+A PM who thinks they're running 0.3 beta might actually be at 0.5 by 2pm if their hedges have moved against them.
+Dynamic factor decomposition catches the drift in real time, before the end-of-day report would have shown it.

 Cross-Asset Exposure

-Hedge funds that trade across equities, credit, rates, FX, commodities, and derivatives need a unified exposure view that most legacy risk systems cannot provide.
-AI creates this unified view by normalizing exposures across asset classes, identifying hidden exposures through option Greeks, calculating delta-adjusted notional across the book, and surfacing basis risk where hedges and underlying positions are not moving in lockstep.
+Funds that trade across equities, credit, rates, FX, commodities, and derivatives need one unified exposure view.
+Most legacy systems can't give you that.
+AI builds it by normalizing exposures across asset classes, finding hidden exposures through option Greeks, calculating delta-adjusted notional across the book, and surfacing basis risk where hedges and underlying positions aren't moving in lockstep.

 Custom Risk Metrics

 Every fund has risk metrics that matter beyond standard VaR.
-AI allows you to configure firm-specific measures: expected shortfall, maximum drawdown probability, tail risk indicators calibrated to your specific risk appetite and investor mandate.
-These custom metrics update in real time alongside the standard measures, giving the CIO a dashboard that reflects how the fund actually thinks about risk rather than a generic vendor template.
+AI lets you configure firm-specific measures: expected shortfall, max drawdown probability, tail risk indicators tuned to your risk appetite and investor mandate.
+These update in real time alongside the standard measures, giving the CIO a dashboard that reflects how the fund actually thinks about risk.

-A $3.5B event-driven fund implemented real-time exposure tracking and discovered their delta-adjusted net exposure was consistently 15-20% higher than their end-of-day reports showed.
-The discrepancy existed because their intraday option hedges were being measured at close rather than at execution prices.
-The fund had been running more risk than it thought for months.
-The fix was straightforward once the problem was visible.
+A $3.5B event-driven fund switched to real-time exposure tracking and found their delta-adjusted net exposure was consistently 15-20% higher than their end-of-day reports showed.
+Their intraday option hedges were being measured at close prices instead of execution prices.
+They'd been running more risk than they thought for months.
+The fix was simple once the problem was visible.

 Cross-Strategy Correlation Analysis